TheBeachLab/kokoretro/README.md

 # Kokoretro

-This is a modified version of Kokopelli by Mathew Keeter, which I keep maintaning becuase I like to design circuit boards with it.
+This is a modified version of Kokopelli by Mathew Keeter, which I keep maintaning because I like to design circuit boards with it.

 * Modified the scripts to specify python2
 * Minor modifications for updated libraries